 Hypothesis #3:

-Table 6 summarizes the results from the final regression analysis.
+Table 6 summarizes the results from the final regression analysis, whether mental health issues predict disciplinary actions taken by prison officials.
 Results first indicate a significant relationship between prior physical abuse (B=.04, p<.001) and disciplinary actions, meaning that the individuals who experienced prior physical abuse are more likely to experience more severe forms of punishment during incarceration.
 In addition, a significant relationship was found between disruptive behaviors (B=.57, p <.001) and disciplinary actions, meaning that as the number of disruptive behaviors increases, the severity of punishment also increases.
 Sentence length (B=.04, p <.001) was also examined, and implies a relationship exists between longer prison sentences and severity of punishment.
 Control variables were also used in this model.
 The first control variable, age (B=-.04, p < .001) reveals a significant relationship between younger inmates and the likelihood of experiencing more severe forms of punishment.
 Finally, when examining race (B=.02, p <.05) the regression model shows that white inmates are less likely than black inmates or ‘other’ inmates to be severely punished during incarceration.
 The combination of these variables had a R2 of .356.
 Results demonstrate moderate support of the hypothesis.